-- 1. Biotransformation and mechanisms of toxicity. - 2.
-Environmental contaminants and drug residues in food. - 3.
-Food additives and toxicants added or formed during food processing.
+- 1. Explain the principles of toxicology as well as the biotransformation and mechanisms of toxicity. - 2.
+Describe about natural toxins in food. - 3.
+Analyze food allergies and sensitivities. - 4.
+Elaborate the environmental contaminants and drug residues in food. - 5.
+Illustrate about food additives and toxicants added or formed during food processing.

 Mapping with Programme outcomes

 COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10

-CO1 $\sqrt{}$ $\sqrt{}$
+CO1 2 3

-CO2 $\sqrt{}$ $\sqrt{}$
+CO2 2 3

-CO3 V V
+CO3 3

+CO4 3

+CO5 1 3